 Scroll to the bottom of the page to find the grey “New Datasheet” button.
 Click on the button to be taken to the Datasheet Creator, a tool that allows you to create, edit and preview your datasheets.

 STEP 4: In the “Location Format” section, select the “List of Locations” button.

 Step 5: Navigate to the “Location Format” section.

 This will bring you to the “Create a List of Locations” popup screen where you can create a new location by inputting the location name, latitude and longitude.
 Alternatively, you can add an existing location to your datasheet by choosing from the dropdown list.

 ProTip: Check the list of existing locations in your datasheet before you create a new one.
 The system will check for duplicate locations and report an error if you accidentally try to add the same predefined location to your list twice.

-STEP 6: Use the blue “Preview” button to preview your datasheet.
+STEP 6: Use the blue “Save and Return to Datasheet” button to preview your datasheet.

 You will now be oriented back to your Project Profile.
-You can go back and make changes as much as needed.
+This step ensures that your participants can view your new location and updated Datasheet.

 ProTip: Contact our team for assistance creating awesome datasheets to satisfy the goals of your project.

-And that is how you add locations for predefined sampling sites to a NEW datasheet.
+And that is how you add locations for predefined sampling sites to an EXISTING datasheet.
 Check out other tutorials for tips on how to make the most of your CitSci.org account.